danielcorin/blog/content/posts/2024/fine-tuning-connections.md

 ```

 This improvement is notable over gpt-3.5's ~20-25%.
-I requested access to fine-tune `gpt-4`, so we'll see if that comes through.
+I requested access to fine-tune `gpt-4`, so we'll see if that comes through and I can try it out.